 Below we will try to outline some facts regarding the issue:

-Despite these, the Church of Cyprus and the Archbishop himself have promoted this person, a non-Cypriot illegal settler, as the “Mufti of Cyprus” or “Mufti of the Turkish-speaking Cypriots”.
-This being said, it poses some burning questions which beg to be answered by the Church of Cyprus, the Archbishop and the ones who control the Republic of Cyprus today.
+In the light of this information, some burning questions arise that are waiting to be answered by the Church of Cyprus, the Archbishop and those who govern the Republic of Cyprus today.

 1. Under which law does the Church of Cyprus or the Archbishop can unilaterally pronounce an illegal Turkish settler as the “Mufti of Cyprus” or the “Mufti of Turkish-speaking Cypriots”?

 2. What right did the Church of Cyprus or the Archbishop exercise to pronounce someone as a Mufti, when even the Turkish-speaking Cypriots do not accept such a title or authority?